-Randomizing the memory layout of a program once to prevent an adversary to learn which data has been accessed is not sufficient.
+\paragraph{Re-randomization.} Randomizing the memory layout of a program once to prevent an adversary from learning which data has been accessed is not sufficient.
 The adversary can determine the relation of memory locations and data objects based on various information.
-For instance, if a particular data element is accessed at predictable point in the program's execution the adversary learns the randomized location of that object by observing memory accesses at this point.
-Similarly, access frequency can reveal the randomized location of data elements: if a particular object is accessed a known number of times the adversary can identify the object by finding the memory location that was accessed the correct number of times.

-To thwart the adversary in recovering the randomized memory location of data objects their locations need to be changed throughout the runtime.
-Furthermore, the adversary must not be able to link individual memory accesses to data objects.
-In particular, the $n$-th memory access must not be related to a particular data object.
+For instance, the initialization of data structures can reveal data locations.
+In the example in \Cref{fig:idea}, the S-box is initialized during the creation of the enclave, however, other AES implementations initialize the S-box at run time which allows the adversary to learn the locations of all parts of the S-box array \emph{after} the initial randomization of the memory layout.
+Similarly, access frequency can reveal the randomized location of data elements: if a particular object is accessed a predictable number of times the adversary can identify the object by finding the memory location that was accessed the expected numbers of times (frequency analysis).
+To thwart the adversary in recovering the randomized memory location of data objects, their locations need to be changed throughout the runtime, such that the adversary cannot link data accesses to data objects.